 The Crow Contender

 With these criteria in mind: superior cognition, adaptability, and proximity, there is one obvious candidate for humanity’s true rival.
 This is the crow.
 Crows are unique amongst the ranks of those designated as super smart creatures.
 They are not close relatives of humanity.
-Birds, of course, are not even mammals.
+As birds, they are not even mammals.
 In addition, unlike the other intelligent animals, crows are extremely common and often share their habitats with humans.

 Crows and the Bird Brain